Showing posts with label research. Show all posts

 Accounts that posted contents with links to external, alternate, independent media (such as Substack articles or videos on Rumble) also saw such posts down-ranked, hidden or automatically removed.

 This is the first post on techniques for suppressing health experts' social media accounts (and the second on COVID-19 censorship in the Fifth Estate).
-My next in the series will address more extreme measures against COVID-19 dissidents, with salient examples.
+My next addresses more extreme measures against COVID-19 dissidents.
+Do follow me on X to be alerted when new posts are published.

 Thursday, 29 August 2024